GenesysCloudBlueprints/dialogflow-rapid-response-virtual-agent-blueprint/blueprint/index.md

   - Client ID
   - Client Secret
    ![Google Dialogflow integration configuration](images/dialogflow-interaction-credentials-configuration.png "Google Dialogflow credentials configuration")
-8. In the **Details** tab, toggle the option from Inactive to Active.
+8. In the **Details** tab, toggle the option from **Inactive** to **Active**.
-9. Verify that the integration is active and click **Save**.
+9. Verify that the integration is active and then click **Save**.

 ### Download the COVID Rapid Response flows
-Download the [COVID Rapid Response](https://github.com/GenesysCloudBlueprints/dialogflow-rapid-response-virtual-agent-blueprint/blob/main/blueprint/attachments/COVID-19_Rapid_Response_Flow.zip?raw=true "Opens the GitHub repository of COVID Rapid Response flow zip") flow from the GitHub repository.
-Unzip the ZIP file and you can see two flows named ```i3InboudFlow``` and ```i3InboundChatFlow``` which you will use for creating the voice and chat bots.
+Download the [COVID Rapid Response](https://github.com/GenesysCloudBlueprints/dialogflow-rapid-response-virtual-agent-blueprint/blob/main/blueprint/attachments/COVID-19_Rapid_Response_Flow.zip?raw=true "Opens the GitHub repository of COVID Rapid Response flow zip"), which is stored in the GitHub repository for this blueprint.
+Unzip the ZIP file, which contains two flows ```i3InboudFlow``` and ```i3InboundChatFlow```.
+Use these flows to create the voice and chat bots.

 ### Enable the COVID-19 voice bot for Genesys Cloud
-You can implement the COVID-19 voice bot as a new flow or add to one of your existing Architect flows.
+You can implement the COVID-19 voice bot as a new flow or add it to one of your existing Architect flows.

 **New flow**